 Sarah has worked with local, national and international charities for over 20 years and will bring this experience and dedication to her position on the Board of the ESU.

 As a professional advocate, Richard is keen to encourage and promote public speaking and debate in all its forms.

-Chair of the Devon & Exeter branch of the ESU, Philip is a great believer in the importance of communication.
+Interim Chair of the Board and Chair of the Devon & Exeter branch of the ESU, Philip is a great believer in the importance of communication.
 He is an insurance broker and has a long history of charitable work.

 Laurence has a background in finance and financial markets research and has worked for companies including Morgan Stanley and BNP Paribas.
 He is an alumnus of the Secondary School Exchange.